Global Engagement Committee (GEC)

 • Research for actions related to research design, statistical software acquisition, statistical analysis cost, acquisition of tests materials according to the study protocol, abstract submissions to scientific meetings, dissemination of results in scientific journals, etc.

-The deadline for applications is May 31st 2023.
-Decisions regarding funding will be communicated to applicants by July 14th.
+The deadline for applications is December 16th, 2024.
+Decisions regarding funding will be communicated to applicants at or after the INS meeting in February 2025.

 Clinical Proposal